Itsfoss0/flask-tutorial/.the-run/concepts/introduction.md

 Here *app* can be any valid variable name, it doesnt have to be named app.

 Next, we create a decorator for a route and map a function to it (Trust me, its much simple than it sounds :P ) But before we do that, lets talk briefly about decorators and  mapping.
+By definition, decorators  are functions that take other functionds and  extent the behaviour of the latter function without explicitly modifying it.
+This sound confusing but its really not, especially after you have seen some examples of how decorators work from this article [Here]("https://github.com/realtpython/materials/primer-on-python-decorators")